StarArawn/bevy_ecs_tilemap/README.md

 }
 ```

+## A note on animations and using tiled map editor maps

+Animations are run on the GPU (thus offloading the CPU from the animation work).
+Currently animations are limited to looping frames from `first` tile id to `last` tile id, with a `speed` set for the complete animation (not per individual frame).
+This approach is less flexible than taken e.g., by the Tiled - tiled map editor (where an animation is captured as a vector of `(frame id, frame duration)`).
+In the case of loading a Tiled file, the first frame is used to set the `first` tile id.
+Also the animation `speed` is calculated from the duration of the first frame.
+Similarly, the `last` tile id is set from the last frame id (all intermediate frames are ignored by the reader).
+While not perfect, the limitations can be mitigated when designing the Tiled map (and accompanying tile sheet).S

 ## Examples
  - [`accessing_tiles`](examples/accessing_tiles.rs) – An example showing how one can access tiles from the map object by using tile map coordinates.
  - [`animation`](examples/animation.rs) – Basic CPU animation example.